The Myth of Islamophobia

 “Yes, political Islam is a threat to the world.
 The majority of terrorists are Muslim, who have been brainwashed and made to hate the West and its civilizational values.
 Those who encourage this attitude rely on religious texts to convince would-be terrorists to commit their terrible crimes.
 Thus, it is the duty of reasonable Muslims to save Islam from those who have high jacked it and use it to reach their goal, namely to recreate the Islamic Caliphate.
 But such a dream can only be realized within their sick minds.
 What is needed is to bring certain Islamic texts, the Ayat al-Sayf wal-Qital (The Qur’anic Sword Texts) in line with the conditions of the present time.
 Unless peaceful coexistence with the rest of mankind is advocated, Islam and Muslims would find themselves in a perpetual confrontation with the rest of the civilized world.
 The results would be catastrophic for Muslims themselves.
 Actually, in the West, there is no fear of Islam as a religion; but there is fear of political Islam, the source of Islamic Irhab, whose danger is greater for Muslims than for the West.”

-Indeed it is refreshing to read such an article on a widely-visited website.
+It is indeed refreshing to read such an article on a widely-visited website.
 The author is very frank and extremely bold in telling a truth that is seldom heard from the side of Arab and Muslim writers.

 My problem with the article is that the distinction the author makes between Islam as religion, and political Islam, can be sustained only on a theoretical level.
 In reality, however, it is Islam as religion that eventually gave birth to Islam as a state with its political ideology.
 This is the verdict of the history of the last 1400 years.

 Not long ago, an Islamic Caliphate or Empire still existed.
 I have in mind the Ottoman Empire that had once succeeded in finishing off the Byzantine Empire in 1453.
 It controlled the Middle East, the Balkans, several parts of Central Europe, and twice reached the gates of Vienna (1529 and 1683.)
-But since the abolishing of the Caliphate in 1924, by the Turkish strongman Mustapha Kemal Ataturk, a powerful malaise has set in within Daru’l Islam.
+But since the abolishing of the Caliphate in 1924, by Mustapha Kemal Ataturk, a powerful malaise has set in within Daru’l Islam.
 Muslim intellectuals kept asking, “What Went Wrong?”
 The dream of resurrecting the old glory of the Caliphate has never died.
 Soon after the end of Western colonialism and the various nationalistic-socialist experiments in the Arab world proved their utter bankruptcy, attempts to revive Islam as a political power have gained momentum.
 It is at this point that Islamic triumphalist ideologies gained popularity among Arab and Muslim young men.
 Thus, what is now called political Islam, or Islamism, was born.
 It is not, however, entirely unconnected with Islam per se.
-For this faith, unlike all other religious faiths, constitutes a religious, political, and cultural entity.
+For this faith, unlike all other major world religions, has never been simply and purely a religion in the accepted meaning of the word.

-It is next to impossible to bring in line or modify the warlike Qur’anic texts, known as Ayat al-Sayf, wal-Qital (the Sword and Fighting texts)!
-Such a project requires the “re-opening of the door of Ijtihad [vi] and the rise of a new hermeneutic that would consider as non-normative, many parts of the Medinan Chapters of the Qur’an.
+It is next to impossible to bring in line or modify the warlike Qur’anic texts, known as Ayat al-Sayf, wal-Qital, and adapt them according to the demands of a globalized world, where various worldviews may peacefully coexist.
+Such a project requires the “re-opening of the door of Ijtihad **** and the rise of a new hermeneutic that would consider as non-normative, many parts of the Medinan Chapters of the Qur’an.

 I don’t want to be pessimistic, but the forecast for the future remains rather disturbing.
 As long as Islamic Terrorism continues to threaten the world, non-Muslims are justified in being afraid of Islam.
 On the other hand, no one should charge the West for inventing “Islamophobia” as a means to subjugate the Islamic world.
 It’s high time to bury this dangerous myth that plays into the hands of the Irhabis.

-[iii] Jahiliyya: In Islamic historiography, the period that preceded the rise of Islam in Arabia is regarded as the Days of Jahiliyya (Ignorance).
-Nowadays, it is a term used by Islamists to denigrate and vilify their opponents.
+**Jahilyya: In Islamic historiography, the period in Arab history that preceded the rise of Islam is regarded as the Days of Ignorance.
+It is a term used by Islamists to denigrate and vilify their opponents.

-[vi] Ijtihad is an Arabic word that designates a theological activity, especially in interpreting the sacred texts of Islam.
-It is generally agreed that the early activities or endeavors in theology (Kalam) and jurisprudence (fiqh).
-Imam al-Ghazzali (died in 1111 A.D.) is regarded as the Muslim scholar played a major role in the “Closing of the Door of Ijtihad.”
-To re-open the Door of Ijtihad requires nothing less than the adoption of a new hermeneutic for the interpretation of the Qur’an!
+**** Ijtihad an Arabic word that designates a theological activity, especially in interpreting the sacred texts of Islam.
+It is generally agreed that the early activities or endeavors in theology (Kalam) and jurisprudence (fiqh) came to an end with the death of Imam al-Ghazzali around 1111 A.D.
+He played a major role in the “Closing of the Door of Ijtihad.”